What Comes After Medical School Graduation

 - Focused Training: Each residency program provides specialized training in a specific area of medicine.

-- Professional Enhancement: You will further develop your critical thinking skills, professional abilities and empathetic communication style with patients, families, and colleagues.
+- Professional Enhancement: You will further develop your critical thinking skills, professional abilities and empathetic communication style with patients, families and colleagues.

 While challenging, residency is essential for a successful medical career.
 It significantly enhances your abilities and efforts in patient care, making it a very important part of your journey to becoming an independently practicing doctor.

-What If You Don’t Match?
+What If You Don’t Match to a Residency?

-Not matching into a residency program does mean it’s the end of your medical journey.
+Not matching into a residency program does not mean it’s the end of your medical journey.
 There are several options to consider if that happens:

 - Transitional or Preliminary Programs: These programs can provide additional training and experience, making you a more well-rounded candidate the next time around.